anisha0506/anisha0506.github.io/docs/PeculiarPranks.md

 "I'm finding who set us up" I said, "Into the basement to plan..."

 I went into Basement and Mellisa followed.
-It was teneabrose.
+It was <a href="https://www.dictionary.com/browse/tenebrous" target="_blank">`tenebrose`</a>.

-"Alrght !
+"Alrght\!
 Now what?" asked Mellisa.

 Before I could answer, I spotted Danny's bag.